 In Google’s First Semantic Search Invention was Patented in 1999, I wrote about an invention from Google founder Sergey Brin, about an algorithm known as DIPRE (Dual Iterative Pattern Relation Expansion).
 It started off with a list of five books, and information about those books, such as:

-So, when Google comes out with a new patent about collecting similar information about books, and displying that information in rich results, it doesn’t come as a surprise.
+So, when Google comes out with another patent about collecting similar information about books and displaying that information in rich results, it doesn’t come as a surprise.

 Beyond 10 Blue Links; Google Showing Rich Results

 That new patent hasn’t been granted yet, but previous applications for it had been filed before in 2015, 2013, and 2010.
 The patent is about how Google might display information-rich results in SERPS, and it reminded me of a Google Blog post that came out in 2009 that you may have seen before:

-The closest patent I had seen to one about rich results was one that Google came out with about enriched results, which gave us search results that were eye-catching, but weren’t quite what rich snippets came out being like.
+The closest patent I had seen to one about rich results was one that Google came out with about enriched results, which gave us search results that were eye-catching, but weren’t quite what rich snippets came out like.

 There is a Google Custom Search help page on Rich Results which tells us more about how to achieve rich snippets for such things as crawl your site, “reviews, people profiles, products, recipes, music, and events.”